Create this simple Dollar Store Fall Owl for some fall family crafting fun!

 Did I tell you that I LOVE owls?
 Well I do 🙂 So when I found a plain brown felt owl at the dollar store, I knew it was screaming to be something more.
 Thus, in the spirit of the contest, I decided to create a dollar store fall owl for the front door.
-This craft can be made for under $5 and probably less if you have some of the supplies already on hand.
+This is craft can be made with about $5 and probably less if you have some of the supplies already on hand.

 - One large dollar store felt owl